List of Japanese submissions for the Academy Award for Best International Feature Film

+As of 2025, eighteen Japanese films have been nominated, and two films, Departures and Drive My Car, have won the award.
+Alongside its three honorary wins, the total of Japanese awarded films is five.

+Among all the countries that have submitted films for the award, Japan ranks fourth in terms of total nominees, ahead of Sweden (fourteen nominees) and the former Soviet Union (nine nominees).

 Submissions

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best International Feature Film.
 The International Feature Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
 Before the award was created, the Board of Governors of the academy voted on a film every year that was considered the best foreign language film released in the United States, and there were no submissions.
 Below is a list of the films that have been submitted by Japan for review by the academy for the award since its inception.

+The only Japanese directors to have multiple films be nominated for the award are Akira Kurosawa and Noboru Nakamura.
+Kurosawa received an Honorary Award prior to the inception of the formal award for his work on Rashomon and the actual Academy Award for Dersu Uzala (submitted for the former Soviet Union), and had four other films submitted, with two of them accepted as nominees.
+Notably, Kurosawa's 1985 film Ran was deliberately not submitted by the Japanese film industry due to the poor perception he had among Japanese filmmakers at the time.
+Nakamura had two films, Twin Sisters of Kyoto and Portrait of Chieko, nominated.

+In 2023, German filmmaker Wim Wenders became the first non-Japanese director to have a film selected, the Tokyo set Perfect Days, a homage to Yasujirō Ozu films.
+It was nominated, marking Japan 18th nomination.

-All Japanese submissions were in Japanese.
+All films submitted are in Japanese.